How Much Should You Pay For a New Home?

 Now that you have an all-encompassing list of what you think a potential property might cost, both for a monthly payment and possible expenses, you can divvy up those costs into two categories: upfront costs and monthly costs.

-This will help you get a handle on how much cash you will need to spend when getting a mortgage and becoming a homeowner.
+This will help you get a handle on how much cash you will need to spend when going through the mortgage process and becoming a homeowner.
 And it will also tell you what it will look like to keep your home up and running, month after month.

 As you consider how much you should pay for a new home, know that it may be wise to have a cash buffer as you go into homeownership.
 In other words, don’t clean yourself out when buying a home.
 You don’t want to risk overdrafting your bank account, and you need to be prepared for how inflation could cause your expenses to tick up.